ggmichael/craterstats/docs/alternative_install.md

 pipx upgrade craterstats
 ```

-## 2. Installation from github
+## 3. From github

-This method of installation may allow you to test features in development that have not yet been included in the versioned PyPi release.
+This method of installation may allow you to test features in development that have not yet been included in a versioned release.
 Since development features may be fragile, this is probably only advisable if you are in contact with the author about a specific issue.

 1. Install `conda` using the [miniforge installer](https://github.com/conda-forge/miniforge#miniforge3) for your OS, if not present.